Buyers

 To support consistent logistics terms and streamline sourcing workflows, buyers can now define default Incoterms for each supplier.
 These defaults are automatically displayed when suppliers respond to events and can be applied at either the event or line-item level, depending on your configuration.

 Suppliers can override the default Incoterm per event, offering flexibility while preserving visibility.
 Buyers will see any overrides clearly flagged in the quote comparison view, improving transparency and reducing the need for manual follow-up.
+Buyers may choose to make all or some of the incoterms available for selection by the supplier.
+The full list of available incoterms to choose from are:

 This feature is controlled by a configuration setting.
 To adjust your settings, contact your Fairmarkit Customer Success Manager.
+If enabled, suppliers may choose an incoterm from a drop-down for each line item.
+The incoterm selected will display on each line item in the bid comparison screen

 Calculated auction times